kadrianne/pickyeats-backend/README.md

 API for business data: [Yelp Fusion](https://www.yelp.com/fusion)

-The app is currently only build for and tested with an Android device (Pixel 3 XL) using an Android Studio emulator.
+The app is currently only built for and tested with an Android device (Pixel 3 XL) using an Android Studio emulator.

 ## App Features